planariangames/mettlecore/METTLE_Core_SRD_Scenes.md

 ### Visibility

-Darkness, underbrush, and smoke make tasks related to vision more difficult.
-In general, dim light is +1 Difficulty and total darkness +3.
-Equipment such as torches or night vision goggles can prevent this.
-Sudden flashes of bright light can also hinder visibility.
+Many actions dependent on vision are hindered by darkness, underbrush, or smoke.
+In general, dim light inflicts a -1D penalty, regular darkness -2D, and total darkness +3D.
+Equipment such as torches or night vision goggles can reduce these, unless dealing with smoke.
+Sudden flashes of bright light can also create obscurement.

 {: .highlight }
->- Poor lighting adds +1 to +3 Difficulty.
+>- Darkness or smoke inflicts a -1D to -3D penalty.